bionanoimaging/PSFToolbox-Matlab/README.md

 * Size : window size along x, y and, z  <br>

 > <font color='blue'>PSFParam</font>: a structure containing the following minimum fields: <br>
-* polarization = 'circular';  % default if not mentionned in the structure <br>
-* polarization = 'linearX' or 'linearY' or 'radial' or 'azimuthal'; % are other options <br>
+* polarization : polarization state of the field.
+It can take as an input integers 'linearX' or 'linearY' or 'radial' or 'azimuthal' or 'circular'.
+The default polarization stated is assumed to be 'circular' if not mentionned <br>
 * Aplanatic : value can be $`\beta = -1, 0`$, or 1 <br>
 This corresponds to the aplanatic correction applied in the pupil plane.
 For the correction, the pupil plane is multiplied by $`cos^{\beta/2}(\theta)`$, $`\beta`$ being the input argument in the Aplanatic and $`\theta`$ is the opening or elevation angle of the beam.
 A value of $`\beta = 0`$ means there is no aplanatic correction applied onto the field.
 By default, $`\beta = -1`$ <br>
 * NA : numerical aperture of the objective lens <br>